dhanus/dhanus.github.io/_posts/2018-04-10-machine-learning-training.markdown

 [Clova AI's AI Residency](https://clova.ai/m/en/research/careers.html)

-I hope this post has given you a better sense of some of the pathways into a machine learning careers.
+I hope this post has given you a better sense of some of the paths into a machine learning career.
 I will keep it updated as I find more resources.
 Good luck selecting your next steps!